openzipkin/zipkin-dependencies/README.md

 $ STORAGE_TYPE=cassandra3 SPARK_MASTER=spark://$HOSTNAME:7077 java -jar zipkin-dependencies.jar
 ```

-Note that the Zipkin focuses on tracing, not Spark support.
+Note that the Zipkin team focuses on tracing, not Spark support.
 If you have Spark cluster related
 troubleshooting questions, please use their [support tools](https://spark.apache.org/community.html).

 ## Troubleshooting